Living in the Residence Halls

 The following items are prohibited from the residence halls:

-- The use or possession of any flammable substances, flame emitting articles, open coiled/flamed items, or candles
+- The use or possession of any flammable substances, flame emitting articles, open coiled/flamed items, or candles.
+This includes, but is not limited to, the use of air fryers, hot plates, rice cookers, crockpots, and incense

 - Halogen and multi-head lamps